Request for Proposals: Evaluating IRA and IIJA Clean Energy Policies

 Submissions are due by 11:59pm Eastern on December 31, 2024.
 Application materials should be delivered as single, combined PDF files to [email protected].

-Please note that RFF will host an informational call for Q&A about this RFP at 1pm ET on Wednesday, November 13.
-That call will cover the details of proposal submission along with RFF’s role as a bridge between researchers and policymakers in the context of the RFP and its funded projects, while also giving potential applicants the opportunity to ask questions.
-Registration information for the call will appear on this webpage closer to the date.
+RFF held host an informational call for Q&A about this RFP at 1pm ET on Wednesday, November 13, covering the details of proposal submission along with RFF’s role as a bridge between researchers and policymakers in the context of the RFP and its funded projects.

 Submission Components